ATiredVegan/PeakClimber/README.md

 # PeakClimber
 To use this piece of software you will need to have python3 installed on your machine, as well as the packages listed in requirements.txt

-The current supported version of python used in this package is python 3.13.
-If you are having trouble with your python distribution, please reinstall python 3.13 from python.org.
-There is a known problem with TkInter 9.0 and some of the packages used in this distribution: the python3.13 distribution from python.org contains TkInter version 8.6 which is compatible with the program
+The current supported version of python used in this package is python 3.12.7 If you are having trouble with your python distribution, please reinstall python 3.12.7 from python.org.
+There is a known problem with TkInter 9.0 and some of the packages used in this distribution: the python 3.12.7 distribution from python.org contains TkInter version 8.6 which is compatible with the program

 You can use pip or conda to install any of these packages, but I have included a bash script so you don't have to do the installation yourself.
 If you don't have python installed independently, this will not work.